troclaux/notes/aws.md

 - short-lived functions: each invocation runs in an isolated environment with max duration of 15 minutes
 - stateless: each function runs independently
+- automatically scales based on number of requests
 - price based on number of calls and duration of compute time
 - increasing ram also improves cpu and network
 - event-driven